Lisakopsieker/MSc_Thesis_Lisa/README.md

-# MSc_Thesis_Lisa
+# MSc_Thesis_Lisa, August 2019
 Spatiotemporal analysis of PPAs in Europe

-Please request permission prior to reproducing any parts of this code
+Please request permission prior to reproducing any parts of this code.